Guide to Public Assistance Programs

 These temporary exemptions will be in effect until 30 days after the federal government lifts the official designation of the nationwide COVID-19 public health emergency.

 Broadband Internet Assistance

-Students who receive Federal Pell Grants, benefit from the Supplemental Nutrition Assistance Program (SNAP), or meet other income-based criteria can soon apply for and receive financial assistance for broadband internet through a new federal program.
+Students who receive Federal Pell Grants, benefit from the Supplemental Nutrition Assistance Program (SNAP), or meet other income-based criteria can now apply for and receive financial assistance for broadband internet through a new federal program.

 Having trouble paying your rent or utilities?
 Are you in arrears with your rent?
-We have good news!
 The Centre County Office of Adult Services has a rent relief program that you may be eligible for.
 Through the COVID-19 stimulus package, the Emergency Rental Assistance Program (ERAP) was created to assist renters in Centre County with rent and utilities.
 Penn State students are encouraged to apply.
 To view eligibility criteria and apply for this assistance, please contact the Student Insurance Advocate or visit the Centre County Government website.